County and Regional Coaching Organisers

 This outline is intended to offer a selection of possible activities, so it should not be seen as a compulsory list.
-The role is voluntary and any activities can be further enhanced with support from other members in the county.
+The role is voluntary, and any activities can be further enhanced with support from other members in the county / region.

 - Identify local demand for coach training and demand for coaching from archers

-- Organise (or support others to organise) a Level 1 and Level 2 coaching course a year
+- Organise (or support others to organise) a coach training events

 - Help organise and promote coaching initiatives taking place in the county, such as county squad training for juniors and seniors, or inter-club coaching days for novices

 - Assist clubs who wish to arrange coaching days or events and need a suitable coach

 - Assist archers who are looking for a coach

 - Oversee the coach renewal process and assist the county renewal panel when required